Connall1234/project5readme/README.md

    - Set up static file handling using Whitenoise.
    - Configure the database to use PostgreSQL in production (use `dj-database-url`).
 3. Create a `Procfile` in the root directory to specify the command to run your application (e.g., using Gunicorn).
+4. Add env.py file to your gitignore so any secret keys aren't shared.
-4. Collect static files for production.
+5. Collect static files for production.

 ### 2. Set Up Your React Frontend for Deployment